 Satisfactory final evaluations from the intern's primary supervisor, successful completion of all the minimum competency requirements, and completion of the 2,080 internship hours are necessary for the satisfactory completion of the internship.
-The Training Director certifies the satisfactory completion of the above requirements.
+The Training Director certifies the satisfactory completion of the internship, after review of the above requirements.
 The Training Director will maintain all evaluation forms in the individual intern's secure personnel file and provide a copy of them to the intern.